CommitToTheBit/committothebit.github.io/_posts/2026-01-13-lto-neq-pgo.md

 ```
 {: file='foobar.ll'}

 there are plenty of `@`s, and plenty more `%`s.
 These are the **sigils** LLVM prepends to user-defined symbols to indicate their scope.
-We've seen `@` is the prefix used for functions, but it also marks out global variables like `@i`. `%`s, on the other hand, are used for local **registers** that get set exactly once.
+We've seen `@` is the prefix used for functions, but it also marks out global variables like `@i`. `%`s, on the other hand, are used for local **registers** holding top-level variables that get set exactly once.
 If that's true of all variables in an intermediate representation, we say it's in **static single assignment form** (SSA), an incredibly valuable property for compiler design (to find out why, <a href="https://mcyoung.xyz/2025/10/21/ssa-1/"><strong>Miguel Young</strong></a> is once again yer man).

 Canny readers will already be wondering, how is it legal to `store i32 0, ptr %1` in an SSA?
 And here's the neat thing - it's not!
+The LLVM IR allows address-taken variables to be `alloca`ted, `store`d and `load`ed at will.
+It allows these, even though they unapologetically break SSA form; the compiler can no longer know <a href="https://llvm.org/pubs/2009-01-POPL-PointerAnalysis.pdf"><strong>"which variables are defined and/or used at each statement."</strong></a>

+As a compromise, address-taken variables can only be accessed indirectly through top-level variables, using, *e.g.*, the `ptr` dialect. `ptr @i` and `ptr %1` may well be mutable integers, but the pointers stored at `@i` and `%1` will not change.
+I'll be honest, I struggled with .
+The LLVM IR is only a **partial SSA**,

 Many, if not most, of the resources I used to help me with this part gloss over the fact that LLVM is only a **partial SSA**, ... struggled with `store`, `load`, and `alloca`.

 Speaking of optimisations, rebuilding with an extra `-O2` flag greatly simplifies the IR:
 ```llvm